nikolapetrovic99/Bigdata/README.md

 ```
 mvn clean package
 ```
-On web UI you will select option Submit new job --> + Add new, and select your created jar file which is in target folder, in this case is called: flink-java-1.0-SNAPSHOT
+On web UI you will select option `Submit new job --> + Add new`, and select your created jar file which is in target folder, in this case is called: `flink-java-1.0-SNAPSHOT`
-By clicking at new added jar in web UI, there need to be: projekat.DataStreamJob in first textbox, in text box "Program Arguments" you can write: 5 "Lincoln Memorial" "15th & P St NW" - or stations which you like, the number of stations is not limited
+By clicking at new added jar in web UI, there need to be: `projekat.DataStreamJob` in first textbox, in text box "Program Arguments" you can write: `5 "Lincoln Memorial" "15th & P St NW"` - or stations which you like, the number of stations is not limited